plippe/blog/_posts/2018-03-01-strongly-typed-pancakes.md

 )
 ```

-My recipe is now type safe.
+My recipe is now type-safe.
 It doesn’t make my crepes any healthier, but it should help keep them tasty.

 Cooking aside.
 The main selling point of statically typed languages is their pre-runtime checks.
 Having specific types, instead of generic ones, increase the effectiveness of those tests.
 Instead of using strings everywhere, don’t be afraid of creating your own types.